yixuantt/MultiHop-RAG/README.md

 ```
 # Construction Pipeline

-For research purposes, we open-sourced part of the code for constructing the dataset.
+For research purposes, we open-sourced part of the code to construct the dataset.
 However, the current structure of the code is not very tidy.
 We will organize it in the future.

-💡 Just For Reference
+💡 Just For Reference: pipeline/

 # Citation
 ```